Towards Writing Style Adaptation in Handwriting Recognition: Related Work

 \section{Related Work}

 In the state-of-the-art approaches to handwritten text recognition, the writer's identity information is usually not utilized.
-However, providing the recognition model with such information might be useful as the model can then better handle different writing styles, writer-specific patterns, etc. Closely related methods to the model adaptation, such as transfer learning, fine-tuning, and other similar techniques, are studied in several works~\cite{Boosting2021,Improving2019,OCR4AllHWRMedieval2022,OCR4AllPrinted2021,Seq2SeqAdaptation2019,TextAdaptation2019}, but the main disadvantage of these approaches is that they produce a unique model when adapted to a specific domain, which also needs to be clearly defined.
-More extensive model adaptation research can be found in the speech recognition area, where the focus is to efficiently adapt a model to a wide range of domains or even handle multiple data domains simultaneously.
-Our proposed Writer Style Block enhances a text recognition network to explicitly use the writer style information.
+However, providing the recognition model with such information might be useful as the model can then better handle different writing styles, writer-specific patterns, etc. Closely related methods to the model adaptation, such as transfer learning, fine-tuning, and other similar techniques, are studied in several works~\cite{FinetuningBaseline2023,Improving2019,OCR4AllHWRMedieval2022,OCR4AllPrinted2021,Seq2SeqAdaptation2019,TextAdaptation2019}, but the main disadvantage of these approaches is that they produce a unique model when adapted to a specific domain.
+Our proposed Writer Style Block (WSB) enhances a text recognition network to explicitly use writer-style information, so it can handle multiple writers simultaneously.

-An approach similar to ours was proposed by Wang et al.~\cite{WANG202242} and it consists of two neural networks -- writer style extractor network and text recognition network.
-The architecture of both networks consists of convolutional blocks and recurrent layers.
-Local style representations obtained from the last recurrent layer of the writer style extractor network are aggregated by a mean pooling layer into a vector representing the global style of the text line.
-The writer style extractor network is trained to classify writers based on the global style representation.
-The global style representation and the local style representations are also aggregated by linear layers and connection operation into a single vector which is used for adaptation of the convolutional layers in the text recognition network.

-When compared to our method, we don\textquotesingle t extract the writer style representation in a feed-forward manner, but instead, we learned a fixed number of representative embeddings on the training dataset, which allowed the network to utilize all available writer style information while processing an individual text line image.
+An approach similar to ours was proposed by Wang et al.~\cite{WANG202242}.
+It consists of two neural networks -- writer-style extractor network and text recognition network, where the first network is trained to classify the writers' identities and the second one is trained to recognize the text content, each network accept text line image as input.
+Local writer-style representations, obtained as output features of the last recurrent layer of the writer-style extractor network, are aggregated by a mean pooling layer into a global writer-style representation.
+The writer's identity is utilized by aggregating the global writer-style representation and the local style representations by linear layers and connection operation into a single vector which is then aggregated into features of the text recognition network.
+When compared to our method, we do not extract the writer-style representation in a feed-forward manner, but instead, we learn a fixed number of representative embeddings on the training dataset, which allows the network to utilize all available writer-style information, not only the writer-style information of currently processed text line image.

-Text recognition has similar properties to automatic speech recognition (ASR).
-For this reason, we also present approaches to model adaptation from the field of ASR, where it is studied more extensively.